-Postmarketing Experience Data collected from postmarketing use of Naltrexone hydrochloride show that most events usually occur early in the course of drug therapy and are transient.
+Data collected from post-marketing use of Naltrexone show that most events usually occur early in the course of drug therapy and are transient.
 It is not always possible to distinguish these occurrences from those signs and symptoms that may result from a withdrawal syndrome.
-Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, vision abnormalities, and idiopathic thrombocytopenic purpura.
+Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, elevations in liver enzymes or bilirubin, hepatic function abnormalities or hepatitis, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, and vision abnormalities.

 Adverse events, including withdrawal symptoms and death, have been reported with the use of Naltrexone hydrochloride in ultra rapid opiate detoxification programs.
 The cause of death in these cases is not known (see WARNINGS).

 With the exception of liver test abnormalities (see WARNINGS and PRECAUTIONS), results of laboratory tests, like adverse reaction reports, have not shown consistent patterns of abnormalities that can be attributed to treatment with Naltrexone.

 Idiopathic thrombocytopenic purpura was reported in one patient who may have been sensitized to Naltrexone in a previous course of treatment with Naltrexone.
 The condition cleared without sequelae after discontinuation of Naltrexone and corticosteroid treatment.

 Drug Abuse and Dependence